Digital twin of a large-aspect-ratio Rayleigh-B\'enard experiment: Role of thermal boundary conditions, measurement errors and uncertainties: Discussion and perspective

 This study highlights that digital twins represent, together with the resemblance of laboratory measurement procedures, a highly useful tool for resolving discrepancies between experimental and numerical observations and thus drive the progress in thermofluid science with its numerous applications.
 From an experimental perspective, our study suggests moving towards volumetric Lagrangian particle tracking techniques to prevent incorrect reconstructions of individual velocity components \citep{Kaufer2024}.
 Especially in combination with physics-informed machine learning, this allows revealing even more information of the flow \citep{Toscano2024}.
 From a physical perspective, our study underlines the crucial role of realistic thermal boundary conditions with respect to the formation of long-living large-scale flow structures as well as their characteristic size and lifetime.
 It is clear that this point becomes even more important when the geometry of the heat transfer system goes beyond a simple cuboid configuration as discussed here.
 Understanding the effect of \textit{symmetric} non-ideal thermal boundary conditions is essential for a successful interpretation of more complex configurations and will be addressed in a future study.
+Another point that has to be left open for future work is the impact of these non-ideal boundary effects at higher Rayleigh numbers.

 \begin{Backmatter} \paragraph{Acknowledgement} The authors are very grateful to Bernd Wieneke and Dirk Michaelis from LaVison GmbH for discussing the impact of the different camera calibration models.